MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/Script/Script.md

 ### TestScript

-Specify a PowerShell scriptblock that validates whether or not the resource is in the desired state.
+Specify a PowerShell scriptblock that validates whether the resource is in the desired state.
 This script block runs when the **Test** mothod for this resource is invoked.

 This script block should return `$true` if the resource is in the desired state and `$false` if it isn't in the desired state.